 Of respondents who reported a minimum wage increase, however, 73% said that their take home pay—restaurant wages and tips—has not increased.

-While salary for a waiter or waitress might be up, tipping is down, with 24% saying their tips have decreased as a result of an increase in minimum wage.
+While salaries for servers might be up, tipping is down with 24% saying their tips have decreased as a result of an increase in minimum wage.

 It appears, according to our survey, that restaurant staff believes guests’ perceptions of what an increase in minimum wage means is affecting how much tip they leave.